fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 How was 2023 for you?
 For me, it was like this.
 ---

-## Events
+## Music

-In contrast to the Covid years [I went to a variety of events](https://fuzzylogic.me/tags/event/).

 ### Gigs

-There were seven music gigs:
+In contrast to the Covid years I enjoyed a variety of in-person events.
+I went to seven gigs:

 - Apiento in London,
 - Melting Pot at Queen’s Park Rec (where I saw Luke Una and Odyssey),
 - Melting Pot vs Let’s Go Way Back at BAAD,